-Sec tion Agreed Upon Procedure The Chairman shall encourage all Directors to make a full and active contribution to the Board's affairs and take the lead to ensure that the Board acts in the best interests of the Finance Company.
-Status Complied Result of Procedure The Chairman has ensured the contribution of fullest participation of all members' and their fullest contribution.
-7(7) 7(8) The Chai of Non-E construct rman shall facilitate the effective contribution Executive Directors in particular and ensure tive relations between executive and Non- e Directors.
-Complied The Chairman facilitates the contribution of all directors including non-executive directors.
-7(9) the Chair direct sup o the transitional provisions contained herein, rman, shall not engage in activities involving pervision of Key Management Personnel or any ecutive duties whatsoever.
+Sec tion Agre eed Upon Procedure Status Result of Procedure 7(7) full and active contribu courage all Directors to make a tion to the Board's affairs and that the Board acts in the best Company.
+Complied The Chairman has ensured the contribution of fullest participation of all members' and their fullest contribution.
+7(8) of Non-Executive Dire litate the effective contribution ctors in particular and ensure between executive and Non- Complied The Chairman facilitates the contribution of all directors including non-executive directors.
+7(9) the Chairman, shall not nal provisions contained herein, t engage in activities involving y Management Personnel or any whatsoever.
 Complied Chairman is a non-executive director.
 The Chairman does not directly get involved in the supervision of key management personnel or any other executive duties.
-7(10) are taker shareholo airman shall ensure that appropriate steps in to maintain effective communication with ders and that the views of shareholders are cated to the Board.
-Complied AGM of the company is the main forum where the Board maintains effective communication with shareholders.
+7(10) The Chairman shall ensure that appropriate steps Complied AGM of the comparance taken to maintain effective communication with shareholders and that the views of shareholders are communicated to the Board.
+AGM of the comparance where the Board communication with a Board approved Communicated to the Board.
+AGM of the company is the main forum where the Board maintains effective communication with shareholders.
 Further a Board approved Communication Policy for shareholders, is in place.
-7(11) executive of Executive Officer shall function as the apex e-in-charge of the day-today-management of nce Company's operations and business.
+7(11) executive-in-charge of ficer shall function as the apex the day-today-management of operations and business.
 Complied As per the functions and responsibilities of the CEO, he is the apex executive-in charge of the day-to-day management of the company's operations and business as mentioned in the Corporate Governance Policy.
-(8) Board ap pointed committees 8(1) Board co hereof.
-Ea Each com meetings other sec chairman report o hance Company shall have at least the two mmittees set out in paragraphs 8(2) and 8(3) ach committee shall report directly to the board.
-Inmittee shall appoint a secretary to arrange its maintain minutes, records and carry out such cretarial functions under the supervision of the of the committee.
-The board shall present a in the performance, duties and functions of mmittee, at an annual general meeting of the v.
-Complied O5 board committees including Audit Committee (AC) and Integrated Risk Management Committee (IRMC) as set out in paragraphs 8(2) and 8(3) of the direction Both committees submit their reports to the main board for their review and approved thereon.
-A report on each committee on its performance, duties and functions has been disclosed in the Annual Report or 8(2) Audit Co mmittee: pages 46 to 48. . , , Inc po e Chairman of the Committee shall be an dependent Non-Executive Director who ssesses qualifications and experience in countancy) and/or audit.
-Complied Chairman of the Audit Committee is a non-executive director and possesses qualifications and related experience.
+(8) Board appointed commi ttees • 8(1) Every Finance Company shall have at least the two Board committees set out in paragraphs 8(2) and 8(3) hereof.
+Each committee shall report directly to the board.
+Each committee shall appoint a secretary to arrange its meetings, maintain minutes, records and carry out such other secretarial functions under the supervision of the chairman of the committee.
+The board shall present a report on the performance, duties and functions of each committee, at an annual general meeting of the Company.
+Complied At present company has established 05 board committees including Audit Committee (AC) and Integrated Risk Management Committee (IRMC) as set out in paragraphs 8(2) and 8(3) of the direction.
+Both committees submit their reports to the main board for their review and approved thereon.
+A report on each committee on its performance, duties and functions has been disclosed in the Annual Report on pages 46 to 48.
+8(2) Audit Committee: Independent N fications and experience in Complied Chairman of the Audit Committee is a non-executive director and possesses qualifications and related experience.